cirrina/ctg-rnaseq/readme-sotwares-n-references.md

-### Quickstart guide v3.x
+### Quickstart guide v2.2.x

 1. The driver assumes that FASTQ files have been generated and that .fastq and .bam filenames for each sample are supplied in SampleSheet (fastq_1, fastq_2 and bam columns).
-This will normaly correspond to output from `ctg-demux2` script (python CTG_SampleSheet crunching followed by bcl2fastq demux).
+Typically, fastq and SampleSheet input are prepared by running `ctg-parse-samplesheet` followed by `ctg-demux2` tool (python CTG_SampleSheet crunching followed by bcl2fastq demux).
 2. Edit your samplesheet to fullfill all requirements.
 See section `SampleSheet`.
 A SampleSheet must be supplied and present within the pipeline execution dir.
 3. Note that **.fastq** and **.bam** file names must be **defined in the SampleSheet**.
 FASTQ files are ALL expected to be supplied in the SAME directory.
 SampleSheet provides filename(s) and -f argument provides FASTQ path.
 4. Run the `rnaseq-driver` from `Illumina Sequencing Runfolder` (if first time & no project dir has been created)